-Gin Mare has long been the reference point for a gin that’s pushed the boundary of what a gin could taste like, with rosemary, thyme, olive, and basil included in the botanical line up – it’s savoury and unusual, but balanced.
-It’s a Spanish Gin made in Spain – something that in due time will help them establish themselves in one of the world’s biggest gin markets.
+Gin Mare has long been the reference point for a gin that’s pushed the boundary of what a gin could taste like, with rosemary, thyme, olive, and basil included in the botanical line up.
+It’s savoury and unusual, balanced and complex.
+It’s also a Spanish Gin made in Spain, something that in due time will help it to establish itself firmly in one of the world’s biggest Gin markets.

 The pot still used to create Gin Mare is housed in a chapel in a property that was once a monk’s retreat (cue Holy “Spirit” puns…).
 Purchased in the 1950’s by the Giro Ribot family to house it’s growing business, it manages to combine utility with a characterful location; space to distil, yet adorned with a fresco.
 Who said anything about compromising?

 Having dealt in wine and spirit deals since 1835, the Ribot family’s first foray into Gin began in the 1940’s when Manuel Giro Sr launched GIN MG, now one of Spain’s biggest selling gins.
 With this juggernaut firmly established, grandsons Mark and Manuel Jr wanted to assert their own ideas and create a new type of gin, inspired by the Mediterranean climate and using locally sourced botanicals.

 In 2007, development of a new gin made in collaboration with Global Premium Brands – who were brought on board as equal partners to lend their marketing and distribution expertise -began.
-They started by distilling 45 botanicals independently, but deciding upon which to use was made all the more difficult as the Costa Dorada region has an abundance of local produce.
+They started by distilling 45 botanicals independently, though deciding which to use was made all the more difficult by the Costa Dorada region’s abundance of local produce.

 After much debate, tasting and tinkering, perhaps even a word with the big man whilst distilling, who knows… the brothers chose arbequina olives as their local botanical.
 Due to the low yield of arbequina olives when juiced, up to 15kgs of olives have to be used per distillation batch.
 They also add citrus, cardamom and coriander along with thyme, basil, rosemary and juniper berries.
 The latter are grown on the family’s land and have an unusually soft skin.